michaelanbrown/daily-tracker/README.md

 The food model stores a list of all foods and is a growing database.
 Users have the ability to add foods as they please.

 It is connected to the user and category models as a food can be eaten by many users and a food can be in many categories.

+### Category
+Categories allow a person to list out their serving amounts that they consumed per food.

+It is connected to the user and food models by belonging to each of them - a category can only be for one user and can only be for one food.